Pauline Hanson can't milk Senate support for dairy bill

 Labor frontbencher Murray Watt said Senator Hanson’s bill largely reflected policies his party took to the federal election.

-“The National Party makes a lot of noise about standing up for farmers,” he told reporters in Canberra.
+“The National Party makes a lot of noise about standing up for farmers,” he said.

 He said supporting the bill would have proved the Nationals cared about dairy farmers’ problems.